CodeYourFuture/GitHomeworkFixErrors/homework.md

 ## Question 8

 What three problem does Git & Github solve?
-1 vesion control
+1 version control
-2 Sharing and collabrating
+2 Sharing and collaborating
 3 Control over Repositories or files

 ## Question 9

 What happens when you `fork` a repository?

-It creates a copy of the oridignal repository on Github account
+It creates a copy of the original repository on Github account

 ## Question 10

-What happens when you clone a repostory?
+What happens when you clone a repository?

-It creates a copy of the orodginal repository on a local machine(computer)
+It creates a copy of the ordinal repository on a local machine(computer)

 ## Question 11